 At WSU Tech, junior and senior students are able to take qualified career and technical college courses for free through the Jumpstart program.
 These "program block" courses are offered at one of four WSU Tech campuses across Wichita, with the location depending on the program chosen.
 More information on free courses offered through WSU Tech, as well as locations for all the classes, can be found on the PDF below.
 Students will take classes either in the morning or in the afternoon, depending on what time the block is offered.

 If students take classes at one of the campuses in the morning, they will return to Heights to complete the rest of their scheduled classes in the afternoon (and vise versa).
 Transportation is provided to and from the campus for free if needed.
 If enrolled in one of the block courses, students are eligible to rent textbooks at a discounted price.
-If interested, click here, then click "Create a profile" to begin the process of being admitted into WSU Tech.
+If interested, click here to begin the process of being admitted into WSU Tech.

 *Note: If the document does not immediately appear, refresh your page.
 The links on the CCC page are most compatible with Google Chrome.

-Mr. Ghitis will hold meetings during Tutorials to discuss important information pertaining to the WSU Tech Block program.
+Mr. Ghitis will hold meetings during Advocacy to discuss important information pertaining to the WSU Tech Block program.
 These meetings will provide information regarding requirements to participate in the program and deadlines to apply for free tuition.* Pay attention to your student email, the morning announcements, and your CCC Team for details on when these meetings will be held for interested sophomores and juniors.
-All students will need to visit Mr. Ghitis in the CCC or email him at email@example.com if you have any questions on how to be admitted into the program.
+Please visit Mr. Ghitis in the CCC or email him at email@example.com if you have any questions on how to be admitted into the program.

 *Note: Students are eligible to take courses at WSU Tech for free outside of school hours, but transportation is not provided and students will need to pay the full cost of their books.*